Home of the Brave (2006 film)

-Home of the Brave is a 2006 American war drama film following the lives of four Army National Guard soldiers in Iraq and their return to the United States.
-The film was shot in Morocco and in Spokane, Washington.
+Home of the Brave is a 2006 American drama film written and directed by Irwin Winkler starring Samuel L. Jackson, Jessica Biel, Brian Presley, Curtis Jackson, Christina Ricci and Chad Michael Murray that follows the lives of four Army National Guard soldiers in Iraq and their return to the United States.

+The film was shot in Ouarzazate, Morocco and in Spokane, Washington.

+The film was released by Metro-Goldwyn-Mayer on December 20, 2006.
+It was a critical and box office bomb.